 Deborah is a Speaker, Disability Inclusion Consultant, Entrepreneur, Writer, and Business Owner of Wheelchair Lifestyle Enterprise Push Living Inc. Living in South Florida, and having a C6 SCI, she is extremely concerned about climate change.
 Deborah has spoken on accessibility in the world and inclusion in the media since 1991.
-She's has also been consultant on accessible design, inclusive travel/tourism, disability awareness, employment, marketing, and advertising.
+She has also been consultant on accessible design, inclusive travel/tourism, disability awareness, employment, marketing, and advertising.

 She is most passionate about building a network of people with disabilities who are empowering, supporting, and creating a more inclusive world.
-Personally, she believes that people with disabilities must help not only with assuring that their needs are met with the climate crisis, but that persons with disabilities can make a major contribution in conquering the climate crisis through the development of Day for Tomorrow.
+Personally, she believes that people with disabilities must help not only with assuring that their needs are met with the climate crisis, but also that persons with disabilities can make a major contribution in conquering the climate crisis through the development of Day for Tomorrow.

 Professor Belgin Erhan is working as a faculty member (Professor) and administrative director at Istanbul Medeniyet University, Medical Shool, Department of Physical Medicine and Rehabilitation.